MicrosoftDocs/dynamics-365-project-operations/articles/get-started/developer-notes/customizing-payment-terms.md

 ---
 title: Developer notes for Payment Terms
-description: This article provides additional developer information about working with payment terms.
+description: This article provides more developer information about working with payment terms.
 author: suvaidya
 ms.date: 06/23/2023
 ms.topic: article